 Dear friends of Visit Mercer County,

-As we enter the holiday season, we continue to work together to provide a safe and healthy experience in Mercer County and the rest of the Mountain State.
-At this time, face coverings are required indoors.
+As we enter the spring tourist season, we continue to work together to provide a safe and healthy experience in Mercer County and the rest of the Mountain State.
+At this time, face coverings are still required indoors.
 Please see below for the link to the Governor’s executive order.
+Great news: Restaurants are open at 100 % capacity and are ready to serve you!

 UPDATE: November 13, 2020